 Within the context of grief therapy, clients began to realize the normalcy of their grief while sharing their story with other bereaved individuals or with a grief and loss therapist.
 Although extremely painful, grief is a normal process of accommodating to the new life that must be lived in the absence of a loved one.
 Bereaved loved ones begin to realize the anger, questioning, and disbelief they are experiencing is actually a very healthy and adaptive part of the grief process, as well as part of a natural course of coming to acceptance.
 We are biologically programmed to yearn for our lost loved ones and to be resistant to accept such a grave loss.

-Grief is unique to each individual; it is a process that can take weeks to years.
+Grief is unique to each individual.
+It is a process that can take weeks to years.

-So don?t hesitate to start your journey to find peace and joy again by reaching out and sharing your story within the context of a mutually respectful, growth-fostering counseling relationship.
+Don’t hesitate to start your journey to find peace and joy again by reaching out and sharing your story within the context of a mutually respectful, growth-fostering counseling relationship.